kolbbond/dig/README.md

 # Encapsulated build of gui parts

-Build system for DearImGui (with implot) and SDL2 and OpenGL as an standalone example.
+Build system for DearImGui (with implot) with SDL2 and OpenGL intended as a standalone example.

 The library is named dig (DearImGUI)